mborges-pivotal/ocpvmware4.2/README.md

 export KUBECONFIG=/opt/ocp4/auth/kubeconfig
 ```

-Set up storage for you registry (to use Persistent Volumes (PVs) follow the instructions here: [URL](https://docs.openshift.com/container-platform/4.1/installing/installing_bare_metal/installing-bare-metal.html#registry-configuring-storage-baremetal_installing-bare-metal) )
+You must configure storage for the image registry Operator.
+For non-production clusters, you can set the image registry to an empty directory.
+Execute the following command to set the registry to an empty directory.
+(To use Persistent Volumes (PVs) follow the instructions here: [URL](https://docs.openshift.com/container-platform/4.1/installing/installing_bare_metal/installing-bare-metal.html#registry-configuring-storage-baremetal_installing-bare-metal) )

 ```
 oc patch configs.imageregistry.operator.openshift.io cluster --type merge --patch '{"spec":{"storage":{"emptyDir":{}}}}'
 ```

-If you need to expose the registry, run this command
+If you have a need to gain external access to the image registry or to log in to the registry from outside the cluster, run the following command to expose the registry:

 ```
 oc patch configs.imageregistry.operator.openshift.io/cluster --type merge -p '{"spec":{"defaultRoute":true}}'